xipki/xipki/assemblies/xipki-ocsp/README.md

 - The `xipki/etc/ocsp/ocsp-responder.json` is for the OCSP store type `xipki-ca-db`.
 If you use other type (namely `xipki-db`, `ejbca-db`, and `crl`), please copy the `ocsp-responder.json` from the corresponding sub-folder in `xipki/etc/ocsp/example` to replace it.
-- If you use CRL as OCSP store
-    - Initialize the database which will be used to import the CRLs.
-      In dbtool, call
-      `bin/initdb.sh --db-schema sql/ocsp-init.xml --db-conf /path/to/ocsp-crl-db.properties`

-- If you cache the OCSP responses
-    - Initialize the database which will be used to store the cached OCSP responses.
-      In dbtool, call
-      `bin/initdb.sh --db-schema sql/ocsp-cache-init.xml --db-conf /path/to/ocsp-cache-db.properties`

 - Adapt the configuration file `xipki/etc/ocsp-responder.json`.

 Access URL